-(o) Amounts Due To The Treasurer
+(m) Amounts due to the Treasurer

-The amount due to the Treasurer is in respect of a former loan to the Industrial & Commercial Employees Housing Authority (ICEHA).
+The amount due to the Department of Treasury ('Treasurer') is in respect of a former loan to the Industrial & Commercial Employees Housing Authority ('ICEHA').
 ICEHA was amalgamated with the Rural Housing Authority to establish the Country Housing Authority on 1 July 1998.
-The outstanding amount due to the Treasurer is interest free and is repayable in monthly instalments.
+The loan is interest free and is repayable in monthly instalments in accordance with the agreement.
+The loan will be fully repaid in 2048.